UT-CHG/BET/doc/examples/overview.rst

 Non-Linear Map Example
 =======================================

-See :download:`non linear map example
-<../../examples/nonlinearMap/nonlinearMapUniformSampling.py>` for an example using a non-linear
+See :ref:`nonlinearMap` for an example using a nonlinear map.
-map.

 ==============================================
 ADCIRC Based Examples